projectmesa/mesa/docs/packages/Package Development/package development main.rst

 Package Development: A "How-to Guide" for Developing Packages for Others to Use
 ================================================================================

 The purpose of this page is to get your mesa package sharing as quickly as possible.
-The authoritative guide for python package development is through the `Python
-Packaging User Guide <https://packaging.python.org/>`_.
-This will take you through the entire process necessary for getting you package on the Python Package Index.

 This "How-to Guide" uses GitHub to walk you through the process.
 However, other repositories will be able to provide similar services.

-Package Development Checklist (basic): Sharing your modules in seven steps
+Package Development Checklist (basic): Sharing your package in seven steps
 ----------------------------------------------------------------------------

-**1. Take your module(s) from your ABM and make sure it is callable from Mesa in a simple, easy to understand way**
+**1. Take your package from your ABM and make sure it is callable from Mesa in a simple, easy to understand way**

 **2. Think about the structure of your package**

-We recommend `Hitchhiker's Guide to Python <http://docs.python-guide.org/en/latest/writing/structure/>`_
+   Not sure what this means, see a discussion on package struture at `Hitchhiker's Guide to Python <http://docs.python-guide.org/en/latest/writing/structure/>`_

 **3. Using GitHub, create a new repository**